 Volunteering on a Grand Scale

-These days, Richard Tiede is president of WHS, which was founded in 1963 and provides educational opportunities for a membership including avid home gardeners, botanists, horticulturists, landscape designers, nursery owners and students.
+These days, Richard Tiede is a former president of WHS, which was founded in 1963 and provides educational opportunities for a membership including avid home gardeners, botanists, horticulturists, landscape designers, nursery owners and students.

 For example, Bracey Tiede was volunteer director of San Jose's Guadalupe River Park Conservancy for seven years.
 Now, they both volunteer at this 3-mile-long urban park running through the heart of San Jose, a city of nearly 1 million residents south of San Francisco Bay.
 They work in its Heritage Rose Garden, which features thousands of heirloom species, as well as its Historic Orchard and other gardens.

 Together, the Tiedes also helped the California Native Plant Society and a master gardener team to create the free Going Native Garden Tour in Santa Clara and San Mateo counties.
 The tour has become a two-day event involving dozens of gardens.

 But we're nowhere near done here with the Tiede's volunteer commitments in the world of gardening.

 Bracey Tiede is a director of the Pacific Horticulture Society (PHS), which is slightly younger than WHS.
 It formed in 1968 when three garden organizations in the San Francisco Bay Area joined forces to publish the journal Pacific Horticulture.

 Garden groups from British Columbia to San Diego eventually joined PHS to make it one of the West Coast's most powerful voices in gardening through its events, tours, website, electronic newsletter and social media accounts.
 It has what digital folks call "reach."

 In addition, Bracey Tiede heads the Northern California Chapter of the Mediterranean Garden Society .
 It is an organization that helps educate gardeners about attractive plants for drought-resistant landscaping.